BloxDev-Hub/BloxDev-Hub/docs/Luau-Learning/Vector3.md

 In Roblox, you can find a normal vector in [RaycastResult.Normal](https://developer.roblox.com/en-us/api-reference/datatype/RaycastResult).
 This vector is normal to the intersected face.
 There are many other use cases that you will find when computing vector maths

 ### Closing!
 I hope it helped in developing a better understanding of vectors and Vector3.
 Feel free to report this article if there is any mistake.
-We will discuss use of vector3 in positions and sizes of baseparts.
-Bai!
+There is a few stuff left regarding vectors and we will discuss them later.
+For now, bai!